 Cellular APN - This is the gateway for all cellular traffic.
 Contact your cellular operator for information about this.
-For AT&T and Verizon LTE service, just leave it blank since the apn name is built-in in the modem.

 APN Username - This is the user name your ISP has assigned to you (optional).

 APN Password - Password to log into the ISP network (optional).